Neuro-Symbolic Skill Discovery for Conditional Multi-Level Planning: Introduction

 In this paper, we propose a novel action abstraction model that can learn discrete high-level skill representations from demonstrations that include low-level variations of skills.
-It is important to emphasize that high-level skills are learned without losing the low-level information.
-Importantly, our model ıs capable of clustering skills in unevenly mixed datasets in an unsupervised manner.
+The key features of our approach are the learning of high-level skills by keeping track of the corresponding low-level information and the clustering of demonstrated skills in an unsupervised manner.
 We also propose a bi-level planning pipeline that an LLM agent can use to execute high-level plans.
-After discovering the high-level skills, the model can also be utilized to make low-level plans using a gradient-based approach.
-The proposed pipeline includes the following steps: \begin{enumerate} \item Demonstrations are clustered, and high-level skills are discovered using our model. \item Discovered skills are labeled either by an expert or a Multi-Modal LLM. \item A new model is trained using self-supervision provided by the discovered high level skill labels. \item An external agent is used to make high-level plans using the discovered skills for given goal tasks \item Low-level execution plans are made for each step of the high-level plan using our proposed gradient-based planning approach. \end{enumerate}
+After discovering the high-level skills, the model can also be utilized to make low-level plans using a gradient-based approach and can generalize to manipulate large chunks of the environment using only several demonstrations per skill.
+Assuming an unlabeled demonstration dataset at the start, the proposed pipeline includes the following steps: (1)High-level skills are discovered from unlabeled demonstrations using our conditional trajectory generation model.
+(2) Discovered high-level skills are labeled either by an expert or a Multi-Modal LLM.
+(3) A new model is trained using self-supervision provided by the discovered high-level skill labels.
+(4) An external agent is used to make high-level plans using the discovered skills for the given goal tasks.
+(5) Low-level execution plans are made for each step of the high-level plan using our proposed gradient-based planning approach.

-Our contributions are as follows: \begin{enumerate} \item A novel skill discovery method that can learn high-level skill representations from an unlabeled demonstration data \item A bi-level planning pipeline based on our proposed model \end{enumerate}
+As our contribution, we propose a novel skill discovery method that can learn high-level skill representations from unlabeled trajectory demonstrations, and a bi-level planning pipeline capable of handling multi-task long-horizon plans by using the discovered symbols and skills.